 Among those proposals: free blacks were prohibited from becoming citizens; any newly emancipated slave had to leave Virginia within one year; any white woman who bore “a child by a negro or mulatto” was banished from Virginia.
 Interestingly, except for the ban on free black citizenship, which passed, the other proposals were too harsh even for the Virginia legislature and were never passed (Finkelman 195).

 The idea that Jefferson was somehow a thwarted emancipator must contend with several other unflattering facts.
 He freed only three of the roughly 600 slaves he owned during his lifetime: two in the 1790s and one in 1822.
 That ain't much.
 The records show that Jefferson was a notoriously begrudging liberator.
 Unlike Washington, who freed all of his slaves in his will, Jefferson only freed another five in his after he died in 1826 (Finkelman 204).
 That’s it.

-Why Jefferson Gave up on Fighting to End Slavery
+Why Jefferson Gave up the Fight to End Slavery